David-Development/nextcloud-dev-docker/README.md

 ## How to work/develop on a different app

 Just clone the app that you want to work on into the apps folder which can be found in this directory.
-After that, open the `docker-compose.yaml` file and add the following line to the volumes section: `- ./apps/<app-name-here>:/var/www/html/apps2/<app-name-here>:rw` (make sure to replace the `<app-name-here>` with the actual app name that you want to work on)

-After that, open the `run.sh` which is located in this folder and change the `make` command to match the app that you want to work on.
+After that, open the `run.sh` which is located in this folder and add the required build commands.
+There are already a few examples included in the `run.sh` file.

 ## destroy